esl-epfl/x-heep/docs/source/How_to/Debug.md

 $RISCV_XHEEP/bin/riscv32-unknown-elf-gdb ./sw/build/main.elf
 ```

-In case gdb is started in python mode (due to initialisation conditions set in the ~/.gdbinit) - then run the command as:
+In case gdb is started in Python mode (due to initialisation conditions set in the ~/.gdbinit) - then run the command as:
 ```
 $RISCV_XHEEP/bin/riscv32-unknown-elf-gdb -nx ./sw/build/main.elf
 ```